erhant/crypto-notes/content/zklearning/the-PLONK-snark.md

 So are we really independent of $d$?
 Well, the prover must compute the quotient polynomial $q$ and the complexity of that is related to $d$, so you will lose from prover time when you have large degrees.

 You might ask, how to prove that this is a secure poly-commit scheme?
-We are going into that today…
+We are not going into that today…

 ## Properties of KZG